-In this paper, we focus on the sufficient descent condition and sufficient descent conjugate gradient method on Riemannian manifolds.
-We propose two kinds of sufficient descent nonlinear conjugate methods to Riemannian manifold.
-One is a hybrid formula combining the Fletcher-Reeves method with the Polak-Ribi\`ere-Polyak method, and we prove that using scaled vector transport, this hybrid method has the global convergence property under the strong Wolfe conditions.
+In this paper, we focus on the sufficient descent condition\cite{narushima2014survey} and sufficient descent conjugate gradient method on Riemannian manifolds.
+The sufficient descent condition is stronger than the standard descent condition.
+We propose two kinds of sufficient descent nonlinear conjugate method for Riemannian manifolds.
+One is a hybrid formula combining the Fletcher-Reeves method with the Polak--Ribi\`ere--Polyak method, and we prove that, using scaled vector transport, this hybrid method has the global convergence property under the strong Wolfe conditions.
 The other is a formula that satisfies the sufficient descent condition regardless of whether a line search is used or not, and we prove that this method has this property even on Riemannian manifolds.
-This formula is a generalization of the Hager-Zhang method defined on Euclidean space.
-Moreover, we generalize two typical line search algorithms in Euclidean space, i.e., the backtracking line search and line search algorithm with a \emph{zoom} phase.
+This formula is a generalization of the Hager--Zhang method defined on Euclidean space.
+Moreover, we review two typical line search algorithms on Riemannian manifolds, i.e., the backtracking line search and line search algorithm with a \emph{zoom} phase.
 In numerical experiments, we compare the sufficient descent Riemannian conjugate gradient methods with the above two line search algorithms.
-The numerical results show that the proposed hybrid method should use the step sizes satisfying the strong Wolfe conditions, which guarantee its convergence (Theorem \ref{thm:Hybrid2convergence}).
-Moreover, the results show that the benefit of the Hager-Zhang-type method is its fast convergence property regardless of the type of line search used, as promised by its sufficient descent property (Theorem \ref{thm:SDsufficient}).
-The intellectual contribution of this paper is to show the fast convergence property of the sufficient descent Riemannian conjugate gradient method regardless of the type of line search used.
+The results show that the proposed hybrid method should use step sizes satisfying the strong Wolfe conditions, which guarantee its convergence (Theorem \ref{thm:Hybrid2convergence}).
+This implies that the proposed hybrid method performs better with step sizes satisfying the strong Wolfe conditions than with step sizes satisfying the Armijo condition and that the performance of the hybrid method depends on the choice of step size.
+Moreover, the results show that the benefit of the Hager--Zhang-type method is its fast convergence property regardless of the type of line search used, as promised by its sufficient descent property (Theorem \ref{thm:SDsufficient}).
+The main contribution of this paper is to show the fast convergence property of the sufficient descent Riemannian conjugate gradient methods regardless of the type of line search used.